Alpaca Toenail Trimming

 error.
 With experience it is easier to trim nails shorter without hurting the alpaca.
 Once both sides have

-been trimmed, it is time to remove the point with one final cut perpendicular to the line of the nail.
+me to remove the point with one final cut perpendicular to the line of the nail.
 Don’t cut too close to the quick, and avoid pinching the alpaca’s pad between the two sides of the nail.

 Extremely long or curved nails will require frequent trimmings, removing small amounts each trimming (perhaps once per month), until the nails and toes remain straight.